Twisted Morava K-theory and connective covers of Lie groups: Computations of twisted Morava K-homology of spaces

 \begin{corollary} [Mod 2 twisted Morava $K(1)$ of BSO at the prime 2] With the twist given by the second Stiefel-Whitney class, we have

 \end{corollary}

 Throughout, we have only considered specific twists.
-It would be interesting to consider other types of twists or arbitrary multiples of the twisting class.
-It would also be interesting to consider groups and their connected covers unstably.
-These will undoubtedly be subtle, as witnessed by the computations in \cite{Rao1}\cite{Rao}\cite{Ni} of Morava K-theory of $\op{SO}(m)$ and $\op{Spin}(m)$ and by \cite{SSh} in studying connected covers of these unstable groups.
+It would be interesting to consider other types of twists or (further) arbitrary multiples of the twisting class.
+It would also be interesting to consider groups and their connective covers unstably.
+These will undoubtedly be subtle, as witnessed by the computations in \cite{Rao1}\cite{Rao}\cite{Ni} of Morava K-theory of $\op{SO}(m)$ and $\op{Spin}(m)$ and by \cite{SSh} in studying connective covers of these unstable groups.